HyperShield/drone_sim/README.md

 This project is still under development.

-The drone parameters is take from:
+The drone parameters are taken from:

 Aircraft Control and Simulation: Dynamics, Controls Design, and Autonomous Systems, Third Edition.
 Brian L. Stevens, Frank L. Lewis and Eric N. Johnson.